uk-gov-mirror/osgeouk.website/foss4guk2025/logo-contest/index.md

 ## Logo Design

-The **FOSS4G UK 2025 Local Organising Committee** is thrilled to announce a design competition for our official conference logo.
+The **FOSS4G:UK 2025 Local Organising Committee** is thrilled to announce a design competition for our official conference logo.
 We need your creative flair to craft a bold and recognizable emblem for the conference, which will be held in **Leeds on 1st-2nd October, 2025**.

 Whether you're a seasoned designer, a hobbyist, or even a team of creative thinkers (yes, design agencies, you’re welcome too!), this is your chance to leave your mark on the open-source geospatial community.

 ### What’s in it for you?

 Bragging rights, of course!
-Your logo will represent FOSS4G UK 2025 across digital and print platforms, conference swag, and beyond.
+Your logo will represent FOSS4G:UK 2025 across digital and print platforms, conference swag, and beyond.
 Plus, you'll gain the admiration of mappers, coders, and geospatial enthusiasts from all around UK.

 ## Important Details

 * **Design Brief:** We've borrowed some inspiration from SotM's own guidelines, available here [FOSS4G 2017](https://wiki.osgeo.org/wiki/FOSS4G_2017/Logo_Contest)
-* **Submission Deadline:** Entries must be uploaded to the OSGeo Wiki by **10th June 2025**.
-(Pro tip: early birds catch more feedback!)
+* **Submission Deadline:** Entries must be emailed to <osgeouk@gmail.com> by **10th June 2025**.
-* **Licensing:** By submitting, you agree to assign an open license so that OSGeo UK can use the logo across various mediums.
+* **Licensing:** By submitting, you agree to assign an open license so that OSGeo:UK can use the logo across various mediums.
 (Don’t worry, we’ll give you all the credit!)
 * **Refinements:** The committee may collaborate with the winner to fine-tune the design for maximum impact.

 Need inspiration?
 Check out examples of past FOSS4G logos.